Arts and Sciences Education

 Academic advising is a responsibility shared by advisers and students.
 Advisers help students clarify their values and goals, assist with the selection of courses, and monitor and evaluate students’ progress toward their degrees.
 Each student is assigned an academic adviser in his or her proposed field of study; students are expected to communicate with their advisers before registration each semester.

-The Career Design Center is a multidisciplinary hub for students to explore the next phase of their professional or educational career.
-Additional information is given on the Career Design Center website.
+Career Services is a multidisciplinary hub for students to explore the next phase of their professional or educational career.
+Additional information is given on the Career Services website.

 Students are encouraged to incorporate an international experience into their course of study.
 In addition to the traditional study abroad programs, students may take advantage of programs specifically designed for science study, including faculty-led courses, Maymester courses, and research abroad.
-The Office for Honors, Research, and International Study provides information sessions, one-on-one advising, and resources for science students interested in these programs.
+The Texas Institute for Discovery Education in Sciences (TIDES) provides information sessions, one-on-one advising, and resources for science students interested in these programs.

 Biology Scholars Program